Legal NFL Betting Guide

 Futures - a bet on the NFL odds made weeks or months in advance to gain a better payout. (ex.
 June: Odds the Cowboys win the Super Bowl +1500)

-NFL Football Betting Guide: Tips, Tricks, and Strats
+NFL Betting Tips, Tricks, and Strats

 Whether you’re new to betting on the NFL or are already a pro handicapper, here are some football betting strategy tips you should consider employing when Sunday comes around.

 Manage bankroll - The first step to having any sort of success with wagering money on football is to treat it like your own personal bank account, and the goal is to not go bankrupt and be responsible.
 Whatever you deposit, bet only 1-3% (based on confidence) of your total bankroll on any given line.
 This allows you to have more bets and minimize losses over the long term.

 Determine probability - If you have some knowledge of computer programming, then you might consider creating a projection model based on a variety of statistics from the past.
 With a model, you can spot value much easier and as a result, greatly increase the chances that you win your wager.

 Shop odds - The amount of NFL action coming in on a betting line will differ from sportsbook to sportsbook, but you can use this to your advantage.
 After you determine what betting line has value, you see that Site A has a +120 betting line and Site B has the exact same line at +135.
 With a $100 bet, you net an additional $15 with Site B even though the lines are identical, which is why once you’ve found value, it’s crucial to shop around.

 Hedging Futures - Let’s say you bet $100 on Team A’s +500 odds to win it all before the start of the NFL playoffs and they made it to the Super Bowl.
 However, why walk away with nothing when you could have guaranteed money.